The Latest: Mayor Bowser holds press conference after Trump announces plan to make DC safer

 Trump says he can see a scenario where the U.S. and Russia normalize trade relations if things go well at his meeting with Putin later this week.

-“I do, yeah,” he responded when asked about the prospect ahead of the Alaska meeting.
+“I do, yeah,” he responded when asked about whether he could see the potential ahead of the Alaska meeting.

 He said “Russia has a very valuable piece of land” and mused about what would happen if “Putin would go toward business instead of war.”